On the representability of actions of Leibniz algebras and Poisson algebras: Abstract

 \section{Abstract}

-In a recent paper, motivated by the study of central extensions of associative algebras, George Janelidze introduces the notion of weakly action representable category.
+In a recent paper, motivated by the study of central extensions of associative algebras, G.~Janelidze introduces the notion of weakly action representable category.
 In this paper, we show that the category of Leibniz algebras is weakly action representable and we characterize the class of acting morphisms.
-Moreover, we study the representability of actions of the category of Poisson algebras and we prove that the subvariety of commutative Poisson algebras is not weakly action representable.
+Moreover, we study the representability of actions of the category of Poisson algebras by describing explicitly a universal strict general actor.